-Total budgetary resources were approximately \$10.2 billion as of September 30, 2018, representing an increase of eight percent from September 30, 2017.
+Total budgetary resources were approximately \$9.4 billion as of September 30, 2017, representing an increase of seven percent from September 30, 2016.

-Budgetary Resources FY 2018 FY 2017 Difference Difference (in millions) (Unaudited) (Unaudited) (Percentage) Budgetary Resources \$10,192 \$9,437 \$755 8%
+Budgetary Resources (in millions) FY 2017 (Unaudited) FY 2016 (Unaudited) Difference Difference (Percentage)

+Budgetary Resources \$9,437 \$8,835 \$602 7%

-Table 9: Budgetary Resources
+Table 10: Budgetary Resources

-Budgetary resources are slightly higher than last year because of the increases in appropriations for the Emergency Watershed Protection Program and Environmental Quality Incentives Program, and the carryover of unobligated funding from FY 2017.
+Budgetary resources are slightly higher than last year because of the carryover of funding from FY 2016 and increases in appropriations for the Watershed and Flood Prevention and Watershed Rehabilitation programs.